learnwithparam/monkey-kata/api/demos/medical_office_triage/README.md

     3.  **More Agents:** Add a `PharmacyAgent` or `LabResultsAgent` and update the transfer logic.
     4.  **Analytics:** Log every transfer, conversation duration per agent, and common topics to an analytics platform.
     5.  **Summarization:** Instead of truncating, have an agent *summarize* the previous conversation during the handoff.
-  * **🎓 Key Concepts:** Production Readiness, Database Integration, Scalability, Analytics, Advanced Agentic Patterns.
+  * **Key Concepts:** Production Readiness, Database Integration, Scalability, Analytics, Advanced Agentic Patterns.

-## 🔧 Configuration
+## Configuration

 (Copied from your original, as it's perfect.)